samsonq/DeepMAB/README.md

 * [x] Neural Net UCB

 ## Usage Instructions
-* This project is published on [PyPI](https://pypi.org/project/contextual-bandits/).
+* This project is published on [PyPI](https://pypi.org/project/contextual-mab/).
 To install package, run:

   ```
-  pip install contextual-bandits
+  pip install contextual-mab
   ```
 * To run the algorithms, import the package and call the respective functions.
 For example, to run the LinUCB algorithm, run: